GLOBAL DIVERSITY IN LANGUAGE AND COMMUNICATION - 2017/8

 The diversity of human language from a social, linguistic and cognitive perspective

-The module aims to develop and strengthen students' skills in using different types of data to understand a field of inquiry
+Using different types of data to understand a field of inquiry

 Critical thinking about the types of evidence that can be used to support a scientific argument;